Outer Space!

 Pas de Trois

-The Pas de Trois is a natural satellite system consisting of three natural satellites (moons) orbiting Earth.
+The Pas de Trois, also called the Three Moons, is a natural satellite system consisting of three natural satellites (moons) orbiting Earth.

 Soma-Lune has been in existence since Earth's conception, but the other two satellites appeared without explanation at the same time as Surya - late 2112.
 All remain uninhabited by the layperson due to a lack of data and a lack of… appeal (read: fear of the unknown), but the bonus two satellites may or may not be promoted to 'tech management' satellites — like Soma-Lune — in the future.